 So, why haven’t I suggested that you call her on the phone?
 Because that’s the problem, isn’t it?
 You hate picking up the phone and having to act like a salesperson.
 Sure, there are ways you can work on that, but if you already know — or even suspect — that you just won’t get around to calling… The scenario I’ve described is a proven, reliable system for following up with clients without making phone calls.

 Will you eventually have to talk to your prospective client before she signs on the bottom line?
 Yes, of course you will.
-Unless you’re selling e-products, a physical product, or an automated service like a membership or subscription, you’ll need to have a sales conversation in order to close a sale.
+Unless you’re selling an info-product, physical product, a moderately-priced workshop, or an automated service like a membership or subscription, you’ll need to have a sales conversation in order to close a sale.
 But it’s a good bet that you’ll find that conversation to be a whole lot easier when it’s her calling you.

 Or even better, when she replies to one of your emails and asks to set up a time to talk, so she doesn’t surprise you with a call out of the blue when you don’t yet know what she wants.